 GOODWIN SCHOLARS PROGRAM

-In 1972, John M. Goodwin was appointed by Archbishop Connolly to serve as the third principal of John F. Kennedy Memorial High School.
+In 1972, John M. Goodwin was named the third principal of John F. Kennedy Memorial High School.
 Principal Goodwin previously dedicated 20 years as an educator, administrator and coach at Seattle Prep and served five years as an assistant football coach at the University of Washington.
 His integrity, leadership skills, and deep dedication to Catholic education made him the perfect choice to be the new principal of the school.
 Graduates of the era remember Mr. Goodwin as sincerely interested in the success and well-being of each and every student both in the classroom and in life.
 More broadly, he was esteemed as a champion of the underdog with a passion for Catholic education and dedication to maintaining its affordability.

 In partnership with the Goodwin family and other Kennedy supporters, Kennedy Catholic High School established the Goodwin Scholars program during our 50th anniversary celebration year.
 A Goodwin Scholar exemplifies its namesake: passionate about Catholic education, a leader by example in the classroom and community, living their faith through care, support and empathy for others.
 The Goodwin Scholar is well-rounded, and seeks opportunities for growth through service, academics, faith, sports and the arts.
 Through their diversity of backgrounds, interests and life experiences, Goodwin Scholars enrich the Kennedy Catholic experience.